adbjesus/mooutils/README.md

-# moutils
+# mooutils

-Library and solver for Multi-Objective Combinatorial Optimization (MOUTILS) problems focusing on anytime algorithms.
+Library and solver for Multi-Objective Combinatorial Optimization (MOOUTILS) problems focusing on anytime algorithms.

 Note: This is still in the early phases of development, so expect things